wangzexin/addressbook-level3/doc/DeveloperGuide.md

 > 3b1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+5a.
+User decline the confirmation

+> Use case ends

 ## Appendix C : Non Functional Requirements